 The Western Maryland Regional Medical Center stands as a proud cornerstone of healthcare in our region, and individuals like Don Moran helped to make that possible.
 Don’s service spans decades, including Memorial Hospital Board membership and twenty years leading the Golf Classic, an event with a cumulative impact of $1.1 million.
 Don quickly declines credit for any accomplishments, noting the many others involved.
 But those fortunate to work with him know him as a motivator, a gentleman, and an idea man who works hard to make things happen.
 Our best thanks!

-Don Moran says, “From a businessman’s standpoint, I’ve seen what it takes to run the Western Maryland Health System, and I give all I can because it is important to keep it here.”
-The WMHS Foundation relies on the support of our friends, and Don is a source of inspiration, giving a continual message of hope.
+Don Moran says, “From a businessman’s standpoint, I’ve seen what it takes to run the [UPMC Western Maryland], and I give all I can because it is important to keep it here.”
+The UPMC Western Maryland Foundation relies on the support of our friends, and Don is a source of inspiration, giving a continual message of hope.

 Please note, the information provided throughout this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and video, on or available through this website is for general information purposes only.
 If you are experiencing relating symptoms, please visit your doctor or call 9-1-1 in an emergency.